-The following courses offered elsewhere in the University will fulfill the Urbanism and Landscape elective requirement and may be taken for credit with the permission of the instructor.
+Courses offered elsewhere in the University may be taken for credit with permission of the instructor.
 Unless otherwise indicated, at the School of Architecture full-term courses are typically assigned 3 credits; half-term courses are assigned 1.5 credits.
+Students must have the permission of the Urbanism and Landscape Study Area coordinators in order for a course to count as an urbanism elective.